rickyfokzxc/Kaggle-dog-breeds/README.md

 ![](https://github.com/rickyfokzxc/Kaggle-dog-breeds/blob/master/correct/bull_mastiff.jpg)  |  ![](https://github.com/rickyfokzxc/Kaggle-dog-breeds/blob/master/correct/french_bulldog.jpg) |![](https://github.com/rickyfokzxc/Kaggle-dog-breeds/blob/master/correct/kerry_blue_terrier.jpg) | ![](https://github.com/rickyfokzxc/Kaggle-dog-breeds/blob/master/correct/walker_hound.jpg) |

 ## Examples of wrong classifications
 We show the incorrectly classified dog breeds side by side with a picture of the correct breed from Google search.
+These images are picked randomly.
+In most, if not all, cases the predicted breed is closer to the image found by Google.
+The algorithm is doing a better job than the person labeling the data.

 Image ID             | Prediction | Label |
 :---------------------:|:-----:|:------:|